The Small Lebowski:

 For what it's worth, the Human Torch and the Thing have a conversation about why the Thing didn't ask Mr. Fantastic to cure his face while he was still alive.
 The Thing says that Mr. Fantastic wasn't a plastic surgeon, and that his face is just as ugly scarred or not.
 This seems to imply that it's no longer an open, festering wound, and we later see that the wound does seem to be getting better.

 So that's something.
-He's still wears the helmet during this issue's battle, but it comes off soon.
+He's still wearing the helmet during this issue's battle, but it comes off soon.

 Meanwhile, Franklin Richards has been struggling with the fact that he's learned that his mother is the "great enemy" that he's been sent back to this timeline to stop.
 He goes to confront the Invisible Woman while Scott Lang is trying to figure out Mr. Fantastic's time sled and the equipment that the FF took from Latveria.